rdavudov/bio-object-logic/README.md

 ```
 Respectively all xml and json parsing will remain unchanged it will be handled by the library.

 **Note that** Bio Enums are stored as Bio Enum instances but serialized as int.
-Since Bio Enum extends ```java.lang.Number``` enums also act as numbers.
-But during export to xml or json string representation is been used.
+Since ```class BioEnum extends java.lang.Number``` enums also act as numbers.
+But during export to xml or json string representation is being used.